The difference between a good business decision and a costly one often comes down to one thing.

 It’s the people.

-The ones who know how to ask the right questions, challenge assumptions, and see what the data alone can’t.
+The ones who know how to ask the right questions, challenge assumptions, and see what the data alone can’t tell you.
 It’s the people who turn raw information into real insight, and insight into confident action.

 Because when the people behind your research don’t fully understand your industry, your customers, or your business goals, the risks multiply.
 The findings feel surface-level.
 The next steps lack conviction.
 Teams hesitate to act or worse, move in the wrong direction.